Democrat DeJear faces challenge to unseat Iowa Gov. Reynolds

+Marvin DeJear, husband of Iowa Democratic gubernatorial candidate Deidre DeJear, marks marks his ballot for the Iowa primary at Calvary Chapel, Tuesday, June 7, 2022, in Des Moines, Iowa.

-DES MOINES, Iowa (AP) — After running unopposed in Iowa's primary election, Republican Gov. Kim Reynolds holds a huge fundraising edge over Democrat Deidre DeJear in a state that has become increasingly friendly to conservative candidates.
+DES MOINES — After running unopposed in Iowa's primary election, Republican Gov. Kim Reynolds holds a huge fundraising edge over Democrat Deidre DeJear in a state that has become increasingly friendly to conservative candidates.

 DeJear, a 36-year-old businesswoman who also faced no primary opposition, is seeking to become the first Democrat elected governor of Iowa in 16 years.
 She will face a tough opponent in Reynolds, whose campaign has raised eight times more money than the Democrat as she seeks a second full term.